25 South Charles

-The M&T Bank Building, also known as the First Maryland Building and formerly the First National Bank Of Maryland, is a commercial high-rise in Baltimore, Maryland.
+25 South Charles, formerly the M&T Bank Building, the First Maryland Building, and the First National Bank Of Maryland, is a commercial high-rise in Baltimore, Maryland.
 The building rises 22 floors and 315 ft in height, and is currently tied with the Mercantile Bank & Trust Company Building as the 19th-tallest structure in the city.
 The structure was completed in 1972.
-The M&T Bank Building is an example of modern architecture.
+25 South Charles Building is an example of modern architecture.
 The building currently houses offices for the M&T Bank Corporation.